 Football – $6,431,240

-Urban Meyer has been the head coach of football at Ohio State University since 2012.
+Urban Meyer has been the head coach of football for the Ohio State University Buckeyes since 2012.
 Prior to that, he was the head coach at the University of Florida, the University of Utah, and Bowling Green State University.
 Meyer began his coaching career as an assistant coach, starting with St. Xavier High School in Cincinnati, Ohio in 1985 before taking college assistant coaching positions at Ohio State University, Illinois State University, Colorado State University, and the University of Notre Dame.

 Meyer has coached his way to three national titles, with two BCS National Championship wins while at the University of Florida (2006 and 2008), as well as a College Football Playoff Championship with OSU in 2014, making him one of three coaches to win a major national championship at two different universities (the others being Nick Saban, and Pop Warner).
 Meyer has accumulated numerous other titles as well, including two SEC championships (2006 and 2008, with Florida), and two Big Ten championships (2014 and 2017).